Print

 • The combination of hot peppers and salt will help prevent your hot sauce from going off.
 However, hot sauce is prone to kahm yeast.
 Kahm yeast isn’t an issue, just make sure it’s not mold.

-• I don’t like throwing out my leftover hot sauce pulp.
+• Don’t throw out leftover hot sauce pulp!
 It’s packed full of flavor, perfect for adding to chili or tortilla soup.